Edb83/self-isolution/TESTING.md

 - When a search finds no results, the user is encouraged to add their own content with a link to Add Activty.
 - The title of each page updates in the browser window to indicate where the user is.
 - Any view or action can be reached within four taps/clicks, e.g. from the Home page to confirming deletion of an activity: Profile > View > Delete > Confirm.
-- The Footer contains top-level menu options, excluding Add Activity
+- The Footer contains top-level menu options, excluding Add Activity.

 **Intuitive design**